dominc8/f429-logic-analyzer/README.md

 UI application was made in Java.
 It serves as a user-devices interface.
 It has the ability to show different data channels (up to 4 charts can be comfortably showed).
 It also can send commands (listed above) to the device.
 Moreover user can change time of measurement which will be plotted on the charts.

+#### TUI app
+TUI application was made in Go.
+It can be used to send commands to device.
+Configuring parameters and saving them results in sending proper commands to device through UART.
+Starting sampling tries to flush and discard any data that is present on UART, then it sends **run** command and saves received samples to binary file.
+Stopping sampling stops reading from UART and closes the file.

 ##### Tested "limits"
 * Sampling 8 pins simultaneously with frequency of 200 kHz and sending them through 2M baudrate UART